mhausenblas/s3-echoer/README.md

 Using IAM roles for service accounts (IRSA) as per [#23](https://github.com/aws/containers-roadmap/issues/23) we can grant individual apps certain permissions.
 Let's do that for our case.

-Again, assuming the EKS cluster named `s3echoer` was provisioned with `eksctl`, we first enable IRSA in the cluster like so:
+Again, assuming the EKS cluster named `s3echoer` was provisioned with `eksctl` in version [0.5.0](https://github.com/weaveworks/eksctl/releases/tag/0.5.0) or above, we first enable IRSA in the cluster like so:

 ```sh
 $ eksctl utils associate-iam-oidc-provider --name s3echoer --approve